enclave-networks/api-automation-scripts/office.com/README.md

 | 52.122.0.0/15 | Office 365 (Skype for Business Online and Microsoft Teams) |
 | 52.238.119.141/32 | Office 365 (Skype for Business Online and Microsoft Teams) |
 | 52.244.160.207/32 | Office 365 (Skype for Business Online and Microsoft Teams) |

+## Requirements

+You will need to know:

+- Your Enclave Organisation ID
+- Your Enclave API Key
+- Your Enclave Policy Name